-Hot Valve Leak – Visual Ramblings of Vic Reeves
+Hot Valve Leak: Visual Ramblings of Vic Reeves at the Strand Gallery

 The venue is packed, and the art work is impacting.
 What becomes instantly obvious on the first floor is the use of reds and yellows and blues to emphasise the shadows and dimensions of the pieces.
 The outer linings of faces are strewn with streaks of green and orange, and despite it seeming an odd choice, it works.
 Icon is a particularly bizarre piece.
 A long strong, faintly messianic face is surrounded by blue skulls and spooky apparitions.
 These are splashed onto the canvas in a very childlike manner.
 The blend of mess and maturity is intriguing, but it ultimately lacks a clear point.